nikodunk/blog/content/learnings.md

 ---------

-Soap Dictate (App)
+Soap Dictate
 ---
-Soap dictate was built to help Stanford Internal Medicine attending Libo Wang save an hour a day on medical note taking (aka “charting”) into their EMR system by offering mobile dictation with templating and a web platform.
+Soap dictate was built to help Stanford Internal Medicine attending Libo Wang save time on medical note taking (aka “charting”) into the medical record system through mobile dictation into templates.

 Doctors currently spend around 2 hours a day after their shift is over typing up notes at the ward desktop.
 We enable them to save at least an hour of this time by quickly dictating their notes into their phone during their shift, and making it very easy to copy-paste their notes into the EMR system once they’re done.
 Save an hour a day for $9.99 a month.
 Currently piloting with 10 physicians.